alt-cs-lab/pedagogical-vscode/README.md

 ### Using Redux Devtools

-Redux Devtools is a very useful tool when debugging Redux stores. store in `webview-ui` is configured to connect to a devtools server if the extension is in development mode.
+Redux Devtools is a very useful tool when debugging Redux stores.
+The store in `webview-ui` is configured to connect to a devtools server if the extension is in development mode.
 Run this command (either before or after starting the extension) to start Redux Devtools:

 ```sh
 yarn redux-devtools